fabriguespe/ronibot/readme.md

 I have put a mongo db for you to use it as a clean slate.
 I recommend using a mongoide so to import data from an excel or so.
 I use mingo.

-### Installation
+### Discord Bot

-This is an example of how to list things you need to use the software and how to install them.

-- Install MongoDB
+You have to create a Discord Bot with enouth rights for the bot to operate.
 - Create a Discord Bot Application
+- Copy the Token
 - Create a config.json file like this into Data folder
   ```
    {